 Quick answer

-A first edition of The Man from St. Petersburg by Ken Follett (William Morrow, 1982) is identified by: William Morrow first printing states 'First Edition' on the copyright page; the true first is in a priced dust jacket.
-US William Morrow first edition, 1982, published effectively alongside the UK Hamish Hamilton edition of the same year; both are recognized as firsts in their respective markets.
+A first edition of The Man from St. Petersburg by Ken Follett (William Morrow, 1982) is identified by: William Morrow & Company, New York, 1982 (ISBN 0688011500).
+US William Morrow first edition, 1982, published effectively alongside the UK Hamish Hamilton edition (ISBN 0241107836) of the same year; both are recognized as firsts in their respective markets.

 Checklist — a true first has these:

-- William Morrow first printing states 'First Edition' on the copyright page; the true first is in a priced dust jacket
+- The first printing states 'First Edition' on the copyright page and carries a full number lineP-017976

 - Publisher imprint reads William Morrow